4 Trails to Try This Winter

 LENGTH: 6 KM (Aprx 1-1.5 hrs.)

 This hike is a great mix of city and nature.
-We recommend starting off at the Instagram-worthy 100 Street Funicular, which gives easy access by way of two elevators into the river valley trail system.
+We recommend starting off at the Instagram-worthy 100 Street Funicular, which gives easy access by way of two elevators into the river valley trail system (plus you get a fantastic view from top).
 Next, you’ll cross the historic steel low-level bridge and dip back under the bridge to start off on the trail next to the river.
 Most of the south side path winds its way through beautiful tree covered trails, encountering two tiny neighbourhoods nestled off of Scona Road.
 The trail ends with a jaunt over the futuristic Walterdale Bridge and a walk through Rossdale, meandering past historic sites like the old brick power plant.

 RIVERDALE TO CLOVERDALE LOOP